bormaxi8080/osint-timeline/DRAFT.md

 Is Your Site Agent-Ready?
 Scan your website to see how ready it is for AI agents.
 We check multiple emerging standards — from robots.txt and [Markdown negotiation](https://developers.cloudflare.com/fundamentals/reference/markdown-for-agents/) to [MCP](https://modelcontextprotocol.io/), OAuth, [Agent Skills](https://agentskills.io/home) and agentic commerce: http://isitagentready.com/

+WebLLM is a high-performance in-browser LLM inference engine that brings language model inference directly onto web browsers with hardware acceleration.
+Everything runs inside the browser with no server support and is accelerated with WebGPU: https://github.com/mlc-ai/web-llm

 CodeBurn.
 See where your AI coding tokens go.
 Interactive TUI dashboard for Claude Code, Codex, and Cursor cost observability: https://github.com/getagentseal/codeburn

 Review Prompts for AI-Assisted Code Review.
 AI-assisted code review prompts for Linux kernel, systemd, and iproute development.
 Works with Claude Code and other AI tools: https://github.com/masoncl/review-prompts